 Souvenir and Postcard Collection

-The National Museum of Play has more than 1,500 souvenirs of all types and nearly 20,000 postcards.
+The Strong museum has more than 1,500 souvenirs of all types and nearly 20,000 postcards.
 The souvenirs range from paperweights etched for expositions to pennants marked for sports teams.
 There are miniature buildings, shot glasses, mementos from amusement parks, and more.
 Postcards may be souvenirs too—many of them are marked as such—or brief letters home from a far-away locale.
 Either way, like souvenirs, each may record a significant and personal event in a person’s life.

 Iris F. Hollander November Statue of Liberty Collection